 Students may bring backpacks, gym bags, and purses to and from school.
-These items must be stored inside cubbies/lockers or on the designated shelving units in the locker area during the school day, and should not be brought into classrooms or left on the floor/ground.
-Backpacks and gym bags should be free of messages that are offensive or inappropriate to the Academy environment and must be free of any references to popular culture, athletic teams and/or cartoon characters.
+These items must be stored inside cubbies or on hooks.
 Lunch boxes and water bottles, likewise, must also be free of any references to popular culture, athletic teams, and/or cartoon characters.